|

 A highly rated intermediate/advanced guide to developing professional quality applications using Excel.
 It includes many programming topics, presenting data and building a user interface.

-Covers creating and editing worksheets, formatting cells, entering formulas, creating and editing charts, inserting graphs, designing database forms, adding database records, using seek-and-find options, printing, adding hyperlinks to worksheets, saving worksheets as Web pages, adding existing worksheet data to an existing Web page, and sending worksheets via e-mail.
+Also covers printing, adding hyperlinks to worksheets, saving worksheets as Web pages, adding existing worksheet data to an existing Web page, and much more

 Excel Hacks: 100 industrial-strength tips and tools